19hours/sg-statutes/Acts/Parliament (Privileges, Immunities and Powers) Act.md

 (a) to require any Member or officer of Parliament to serve as an assessor on any tribunal; or

-(b) while in attendance on Parliament or any committee, to compel such person to attend as a witness in any court or tribunal or at any commission of inquiry or before any like authority empowered to summon witnesses.
+(b) while in attendance on Parliament or any committee, to compel such person to attend as a witness in any court or tribunal or at any commission of inquiry or committee of inquiry or before any like authority empowered to summon witnesses.

 [43/2007 wef 01/11/2007]